JoshuaYerdon/Google_Capstone/README.md

 ## 2: Most Speeches Given per Year
 Following the results of the previous section, I wrote the following query to show me how many speeches were given per year.
 To achieve this:
-- I used **COUNT** to count the number of speeches giveen for all years, naming the result **"num_of_yearly_speeches"**.
+- I used **COUNT** to count the number of speeches given for all years, naming the result **"num_of_yearly_speeches"**.
 - Extracted the year from the **"talk_date"** field.
-- Grouped the data by year and sorted it in descending order to display the years with the most total speches given.
+- Grouped the data by year and sorted it in descending order to display the years with the most total speeches given.

 ```SQL
 SELECT